 If you have earned them, these benefits can be collected by a spouse when he or she reaches retirement age.
 There are many special rules that also allow your benefits to be paid out to your children, or even your grandchildren.
 Many survivor benefits are in place to help raise children, especially in cases where the child or caretaker is disabled.

-If you believe you qualify for Social Security survivor benefits, the experienced Indiana Social Security lawyers of the Hankey Law Office can help you apply for them.
+If you believe you qualify for Social Security survivor benefits, the experienced Indiana Social Security lawyers of Hankey Marks & Crider can help you apply for them.
 Contact us at (317) 634-8565 to learn more about how a Social Security lawyer can help you.